-- (a) Dr. Anagnost's other compensation includes \$15,949 authorized executive and spouse travel in connection with a business trip, tax gross-ups of \$13,559 for certain perquisites, the 401(k) plan match, and standard health benefits. - (b) Mr. Herren's fiscal 2019 other compensation includes \$13,666 authorized executive and spouse travel in connection with a business trip, gifts, tax gross-ups of \$12,327 for certain perquisites, the 401(k) plan match and standard health benefits. - (c) Mr. Blum's fiscal 2019 other compensation includes \$27,115 authorized executive and spouse travel in connection with business trips, gifts, tax gross-ups of \$17,832 for certain perquisites, the 401(k) plan match, and standard health benefits. - (d) Mr. Di Fronzo's fiscal 2019 other compensation includes gifts, tax gross-ups of \$1,334 for certain perquisites, the 401(k) plan match and standard health benefits. - (e) Ms. Galvin's fiscal 2019 other compensation includes gifts, tax gross-ups of \$166 for certain perquisites, the 401(k) plan match and standard health benefits. - (f) Fiscal 2019 amount for Ms. Galvin consists of \$50,000 sign-on bonus which was subject to repayment if she resigned her employment within 12 months.
-Fiscal 2019 amount for Mr. Di Fronzo consists of a payment made in recognition of years of service as part of Autodesk's company-wide program - (g) Amounts consist of the aggregate grant date value for PSU and RSU awards computed in accordance with FASB ASC Topic 718, based on target levels of achievement (the probable outcome at grant) in the case of PSUs.
-The assumptions used in the valuation of these awards are set forth in Note 1, "Business and Summary of Significant Accounting Policies," in the Notes to Consolidated Financial Statements in our Annual Report on Form 10-K filed on March 25, 2019.
-The maximum value of PSU awards generally is capped at 180% of target.
-The maximum values for PSU awards granted in fiscal 2019 are as follows: Dr. Anagnost: \$6,694,532; Mr. Herren: \$4,299,391; Mr. Blum: \$3,339,947; Mr. Di Fronzo: \$2,654,008; and Ms. Galvin: \$978,430.
-Actual PSU awards earned in fiscal 2019 by the named executive officers are shown in "Long-Term Incentive Compensation" in the "Compensation Discussion and Analysis."
+- (a) Dr. Anagnost's other compensation includes \$23,285 authorized executive and spouse travel in connection with a business trip, tax gross-ups of \$19,795 for certain perquisites, the 401(k) plan match, and standard health benefits. - (b) Mr. Herren's fiscal 2020 other compensation includes \$16,904 authorized executive and spouse travel in connection with a business trip, tax gross-ups of \$20,017 for certain perquisites, the 401(k) plan match, and standard health benefits. - (c) Mr. Blum's fiscal 2020 other compensation includes \$39,724 authorized executive and spouse travel in connection with business trips, tax gross-ups of \$29,700 for certain perquisites, the 401(k) plan match and, standard health benefits. - (d) Mr. Di Fronzo's fiscal 2020 other compensation includes tax gross-ups of \$297 for certain perquisites, the 401(k) plan match, and standard health benefits. - (e) Ms. Galvin's fiscal 2020 other compensation includes \$23,385 authorized executive and spouse travel in connection with a business trip, tax gross-ups of \$26,540 for certain perquisites, the 401(k) plan match, and standard health benefits. - (f) Amounts consist of the aggregate grant date value for PSU and RSU awards computed in accordance with FASB ASC Topic 718, based on target levels of achievement (the probable outcome at grant) in the case of PSUs.
+The assumptions used in the valuation of these awards are set forth in Note 1, "Business and Summary of Significant Accounting Policies," in the Notes to Consolidated Financial Statements in our Annual Report on Form 10-K filed on March 19, 2020.
+The maximum value of PSU awards generally is capped at 180% of target for fiscal 2018 and fiscal 2019 and capped at 200% of target for fiscal 2020.
+The maximum values for PSU awards granted in fiscal 2020 are as follows: Dr. Anagnost: \$9,859,636; Mr. Herren: \$4,768,721; Mr. Blum: \$3,654,751; Mr. Di Fronzo: \$2,175,540; and Ms. Galvin: \$1,990,970.
+Actual PSU awards earned in fiscal 2020 by the named executive officers are shown in "Long-Term Incentive Compensation" in the "Compensation Discussion and Analysis."

-Grants of Plan-Based Awards in Fiscal 2019
+Grants of Plan-Based Awards in Fiscal 2020

-Grants of plan-based awards reflect grants made to our named executive officers under our non-equity incentive plans and equity compensation plans during fiscal 2019.
+Grants of plan-based awards reflect grants made to our named executive officers under our non-equity incentive plans and equity compensation plans during fiscal 2020.

-The following tables include potential threshold, target and maximum amounts payable under our short-term cash incentive plan (EIP) for performance during fiscal 2019, and do not constitute compensation on top of the amounts included in the Summary Compensation Table.
-However, these amounts do not reflect amounts actually earned for fiscal 2019.
-The following table also includes amounts relating to PSUs and RSUs issued under our 2012 Employee Stock Plan (the "2012 Stock Plan").
-See "Annual Incentive Award Decisions" and "Long-Term Incentive Compensation" in the "Compensation Discussion and Analysis" section above for actual amounts earned in fiscal 2019 by the named executive officers and further discussion of the role of plan-based and other awards in our overall executive compensation program.
+The following tables include potential threshold, target and maximum amounts payable under our short-term cash incentive plan (EIP) for performance during fiscal 2020, and do not constitute compensation on top of the amounts included in the Summary Compensation Table.
+However, these amounts do not reflect amounts actually earned for fiscal 2020.
+The following table also includes amounts relating to PSUs and RSUs issued under our 2012 Stock Plan.
+See "Annual Incentive Award Decisions" and "Long-Term Incentive Compensation" in the "Compensation Discussion and Analysis" section above for actual amounts earned in fiscal 2020 by the named executive officers and further discussion of the role of plan-based and other awards in our overall executive compensation program.

-The following tables present information concerning grants of plan-based awards to each of the named executive officers during fiscal 2019:
+The following tables present information concerning grants of plan-based awards to each of the named executive officers during fiscal 2020: